- 14th November 2019 @ 9:30 am

 This two-day course provides an introduction to Python programming with a focus on data analytics.
 At the start of the course we will help participants to set up Python on their laptops, we therefore strongly encourage participants to bring their own devices with them.
 The course will introduce some basics in Python programming such as data types, basic operations, data sequences and data structures, control flows and exceptions.
 We will then focus on working with actual data, such as survey data, time-series data, JSON data (e.g. Twitter data).
 This will include data processing, data visualization, statistical analysis of numerical data and a brief introduction into machine learning.
-The course will also offer an introduction into geo-spatial analyses and visualization of geo-spatial data OR an introduction into natural language processing and text mining (including introduction to topic modelling) of large textual data, depending on participants’ preferences.
+The course will also offer an introduction into geo-spatial analyses and visualization of geo-spatial data.
 Short lectures will be interspersed with hands-on practical exercises with plenty of opportunity to work with real data of various types.
 During the last session participants will have the possibility to work on their own data in class, having the opportunity to get help from the tutor and assistants.

 The participants of this course will leave with a practical understanding of Python and its applications in data analytics, including being able to continue exploring Python in self-study.

 Dr Viktoria Spaiser has a background in Sociology (PhD , Bielefeld University, Germany, 2012), Political Science (MA in Conflict, Security and Development, King’s College London, UK, 2008) and Computer Science (German Diploma, University of Applied Sciences Trier, Germany, 2013).
 She was a visiting researcher in the Computational Social Science Research Group at ETH Zurich in 2012 and a postdoctoral researcher at the Institute for Futures Studies Stockholm (2012-2014) and at the Department of Mathematics, Uppsala University in Sweden (2014-2015).